23 School Britannia

 ‘I’m sorry about my neglect, Mr. Davis.
 The truth is I’m not raising him to be like me.
 The last thing I want is a case of cat’s in the cradle.
 We want him to feel good in himself.
 The whole point of kids is to make them better than you so they can support you later in life.’

-’After his vandalistic act Ben was grounded by both his father and mother.
+’After his vandalistic act Ben was grounded by both his father and mother clipping his wings.
 From then on he appeared persistently sad which interfered with his normal social activities, interests and schoolwork.
 It took a visit to a therapist to revive his normal interests.

-Teachers didn’t hesitate to use dysphemisms when commenting on children.
+Teachers at the school didn’t hesitate to use dysphemisms when commenting on children.

 I was struck by the contrasting atmosphere at a Church of England administered school in Chelsea proper drawing on a more affluent family base.